OliHeamon/OliHeamon/README.md

 ### Oliver Heamon

-A-Level computer science student/developer.
+University of Leeds Biochemist, hobbyist programmer.
 Familiar with C# and Java.